meganroche/CodeAbbeySolutions/README.md

 <p>
   <ul>
     <li> <a href= http://www.codeabbey.com/index/task_view/sum-of-two target="_blank" > Problem 1: </a> "Sum A+B" <br>
-          Two numbers which we want to sum <br>
+          Two variables that we want to find the sum of <br>
          <a href= https://github.com/meganroche/CodeAbbeySolutions/Java/sum_a_b.java target="_blank" > Java Solution </a></li>

   </ul>